-Pence seen reacting to bid to force Trump from office using 25th amendment in clip
+Pence seen reacting to bid to force Trump from office in documentary clip

-Documentary film footage from a British filmmaker caught Vice President Mike Pence’s reaction as the House Speaker Nancy Pelosi demanded from the chamber that he invoke the 25th amendment to remove Donald Trump as president during the final days of his term.
+Documentary film footage from British filmmaker Alex Holder shows former vice president Mike Pence’s reaction as the House Speaker Nancy Pelosi demanded from the chamber that he invoke the 25th Amendment and remove Donald Trump as president during the final days of his term.

-Mr Pence, who ultimatley did not invoke the 25th amendment, appears nonplussed in the footage.
+Mr Pence, who ultimately did not invoke the 25th Amendment, appears nonplussed in the footage.

+“I join the Senate Democratic leader in calling on the Vice President to remove this President by immediately invoking the 25th Amdendment,” Ms Pelosi is heard saying in the documentary clip.
+“If the Vice President and cabinet do not act, the Congress may be prepared to move forward with impeachment.”

+On the evening of the interview with Mr Pence, January 12, the House passed its resolution calling on Mr Pence to invoke the 25 amendment to declare Mr Trump unfit to serve and remove him from office.
+Rep. Adam Kinzinger of Illinois was the only Republican to vote for the resolution, and is now one of just two Republicans on the January 6 committee.

 Register for free to continue reading